Royal Army Service Corps: Commissariat and Transport Department

-Formation of a unified Corps
+Army Service Corps, 1888–1918

 In December 1888, the Commissariat and Transport Staff and the Commissariat and Transport Corps amalgamated to form a new Army Service Corps, and for the first time officers and other ranks served in a single unified organisation.
 The War Department Fleet was transferred to the Corps in 1891, and the ASC also absorbed some transport elements of the Royal Engineers.
 Furthermore, the Corps of Military Staff Clerks was amalgamated into the Supply branch of the ASC in 1893.
 After it was opened in 1895, Buller Barracks in Aldershot came to be regarded as the corps headquarters.

+Royal Army Service Corps, 1918–1965

 In 1918, the corps received the "Royal" prefix for its service in the First World War and became the Royal Army Service Corps.
 It was divided into Transport and Supply Branches.